glorphindale/langohr.docs/articles/extensions.md

 ## Consumer Cancellation Notifications

-### How To Use It With Bunny 0.9+
+### How To Use It With Langohr

 In order to use consumer cancellation notifications, you need to use consumer objects (documented in the [Queues and Consumers guide](/articles/queues.html)).
-When a consumer is cancelled, the `#handle_cancellation` method will be called on it.
-To register a consumer that is an object and not just message handler block, use `Bunny::Queue#subscribe_with` instead of `Bunny::Queue#subscribe`:
+When a consumer is cancelled, an event handler will be executed.
+To register such a callback, use `:handle-cancel-fn` when registering a consumer with `langohr.consumers/subscribe` and similar functions:

 ``` clojure
 (ns langohr.examples